umairkarel/cogs/moderation/verification/documentation.md

 # Verification

-This Cog is used to add a Verification System.
+This Cog is used to add a verification system.

 ## add